The main addition to this update is the ability to order images within gallery objects.

 We may now change the gallery shortcode used when viewing a Gallery object.
 Simply go into Galleries >> Options to change the default shortcode and set whether descriptions should appear on your Gallery page.

 The Media Library Plugin is now updated for 3.0.
 It was tested on WordPress 3.0 and 2.9+.
 If you are using WordPress 3.0, the plugin will now use the new custom post type feature to create and manage gallery objects.
-In particular, you will get a new Gallery menu to view and modify gallery [...]
+In particular, you will get a new Gallery menu to view and modify gallery objects. [...]

 This plugin tries to simplify some of the image attachment functions in the existing WordPress Media Library.
 There are several key limitations in the current WordPress (2.8) Media Library including - Awkward to attach groups of images to a post.
-Difficult to detach images from posts other [...]
+Difficult to detach images from posts other than through [...]